favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🛡️ Use <code>no-new-privileges:true</code>, <code>PUID</code>, and <code>PGID</code> to protect yourself.</summary>

 Change `1000` to the user or group IDs you wish to use to run the updater.
 The setting `no-new-privileges:true` provides additional protection, especially when you run the container as a non-superuser.
-The updater itself will read <code>PUID</code> and <code>PGID</code> and attempt to drop all superuser privileges as much as possible.
+The updater itself will read <code>PUID</code> and <code>PGID</code> and attempt to drop all those privileges as much as possible.
 </details>

 <details>